Marie, Duchess of Auvergne: Countess consort of Châtillon

 The first of Marie's three marriages took place on 29 May 1386 in the Cathedral of Saint-Etienne at Bourges: aged about 11, Marie married Louis III de Châtillon as her first husband.
 Marie's father gave her a dowry of 70,000 francs; he gave Louis, his son-in-law, the county of Dunois.
-The marriage and trousseau had been arranged by the two fathers in 1384: "A Duke will dress her, in bed and out of it, and a Count will put the jewels on her", John Duke of Berry and Guy Count de Blois-Châtillon agreed.
+The marriage and trousseau had been arranged by the two fathers in 1384: "A Duke will dress her, in bed and out of it, and a Count will put the jewels on her", John, Duke of Berry and Guy II Count of Blois-Châtillon agreed.
 The festivities at the wedding de ces jeunes enfants ("of these young children") are described in Jean Froissart's Chronicles.

 Countess of Eu

 There were no children from this marriage, and Louis died on 15 July 1391.
 On 27 January 1393 a marriage contract was drawn up for Marie and Philip of Artois, Count of Eu.
 They were married the next month at the Palais du Louvre in Paris; King Charles VI of France himself paid for the festivities, while her father gave her a dowry of 70,000 francs.
 They had two sons and two daughters.
 The King appointed Philip Constable in 1392.
-Philippe went on Crusade and fought alongside his friend Jean Le Maingre ("Boucicaut"), marshal of France at the disastrous Battle of Nicopolis on 25 September 1396.
+Philippe went on Crusade and fought alongside his friend Jean II Le Maingre ("Boucicaut"), Marshal of France at the disastrous Battle of Nicopolis on 25 September 1396.
 Both were captured, and Philip died some months later in captivity at Micalizo, now called Mihalıççık, in western Turkey.

 After Philippe's death inter Sarracenos ("among the Saracens"), his body was brought back to Eu, his home town, and Marie gave an endowment of £100 annually to the Collegial Church of Notre-Dame-et-Saint-Laurent for a mass to be celebrated there on 17 June each year in his memory.
 Their eldest son, Philippe, died on 23 December in the same year and is also buried in Eu.
 Jointly with her widowed sister-in-law, Jeanne of Thouars, Marie was appointed guardian of the three surviving children of her marriage with Philippe: Charles, Bonne and Catherine.
 Aged about three, Charles succeeded his father as Count of Eu.
 His revenues were held for him until he came of age by three trustees: Marie herself, her father, and her uncle Philip the Bold, Duke of Burgundy.